 How Pet Food is Made

-In 2015, we developed a great annimation summarising the processes involved in dog and cat food production.
-We hope the video explains everything about how cat and dog food is made but if you have any additional queries please do contact [email protected]
+This video summarises the processes involved in dog and cat food production.
+We hope the video explains everything about how cat and dog food is made but if you have any additional queries please do contact [email protected].

 A lot has changed since the beginning of the manufacture of pet food in the UK.
 Commercial production in the UK began in the 1930s when the Chappel Brothers began canning a meat and cereal food for dogs.